kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 >
 >I implemented a step by step pipeline with multiple stakeholder touchpoints and clear transitions from each step to the next.
 >
-> Through the implementation of the Design Process I managed to:
+> Through the implementation of the Design Process we managed to:
 > * Improve inter-departmental communication
 > * Establish clear accountability
 > * Get timely and explicit stakeholder buy-in